Tyrosine aminotransferase: Mechanism

-Shown below is one active site at three different magnifications:
+Clinical significance

-Pathology
+Deficiency of TAT activity leads to tyrosinemia type II, a metabolic disorder marked by elevated blood tyrosine levels and symptoms including keratitis, skin lesions, and neurological impairment.

 Tyrosinemia is the most common metabolic disease associated with tyrosine aminotransferase.
 The disease results from a deficiency in hepatic tyrosine aminotransferase.
 Tyrosinemia type II (Richner-Hanhart syndrome, RHS) is a disease of autosomal recessive inheritance characterized by keratitis, palmoplantar hyperkeratosis, mental retardation, and elevated blood tyrosine levels.
 Keratitis in Tyrosinemia type II patients is caused by the deposition of tyrosine crystals in the cornea and results in corneal inflammation.
 The TAT gene is located on human chromosome 16q22-24 and extends over 10.9 kilobases (kb) containing 12 exons, and its 3.0 kb mRNA codes for a 454-amino acid protein of 50.4 kDa.
 Twelve different TAT gene mutations have been reported.